LeifHoffman/GravityMaster/README.md

 2. Open Godot Project Manager
 3. Download github .zip file and drag into Project Manager to import files
 4. Confirm installation of files
+5. Open installation if not automatically opened
-5. Click on the "Play" button found in the top right
+6. Click on the "Play" button found in the top right